nhn/tui.calendar/docs/en/apis/tzdate.md

 - Type: `setTime(t: number): number`
 - Parameters
   - `t` : the number of milliseconds since January 1, 1970 UTC to specify
-- Returns the elapsed time (in milliseconds) from January 1, 1970 UTC to the date and time of the TZDate instance.
+- Returns: `number` - the elapsed time (in milliseconds) from January 1, 1970 UTC to the date and time of the changed TZDate instance.

-Set the TZDate instance date and time in milliseconds since January 1, 1970 UTC.
+Set the TZDate instance date and time with the elapsed time(in milliseconds) since January 1, 1970 UTC.
+Changes an existing TZDate instance.

 [⬆️ Back to the list](#instance-methods)